Title: The Work of the Master: the start of his ministry

 I’ll bet he sang: Since I met the blessed Savior; Since he cleansed and made me whole; I will never cease to praise him; I’ll shout it while eternity rolls.
 He touched me; Oh, He touched me; Oh, the joy that floods my soul.
 Something happened and now I know – He touched me and made me whole!

 You know what strikes me about this little encounter?
 Everything changes for this man, and it’s good!
 But, things change for Jesus, too.
-This man’s previous life, becomes the life of the master.
-Look at those words again in v 45: Jesus could no longer openly enter a town, but was out in desolate places… What was the leper’s life, now become what Jesus knows.
+This man’s previous life becomes the life of the master.
+Look at those words again in v 45: Jesus could no longer openly enter a town, but was out in desolate places… What was the leper’s life (isolation, loneliness), now becomes what Jesus knows.
 That man – he’s clean now, he can enter the Temple and worship in God’s presence.
 He can openly move about the city – go in and out of any village he wants.
 But not Jesus.

-Ladies and Gentlemen, that’s what substitutionary atonement is.
-All of our sin and sickness and imperfection is cleansed and all of Christ’s perfection is placed on us.
+Ladies and Gentlemen, that is a picture of substitutionary atonement.
+All of our sin and sickness and imperfection is placed on Jesus on the cross.
+All of Christ’s perfection is placed on us.

 NYT – Morning Briefing: The weather forecasts we rely on are themselves dependent on meteorological satellites, of which the first successful launch was April fools day, 1960 in Cape Canaveral, Fla.
 Tiros-1 for Television Infrared Observation Satellite, was only 42 inches wide and 19 inches tall, but it was a game-changer for meteorology in 1960.
 From its vantage point 400 miles up, the satellite let forecasters track wide cloud movements for the first time.
 And within its first 10 days aloft, it transmitted a fuzzy picture of a typhoon churning about 1,000 miles off Australia.